zparnold/deb-checker/README.md

 # Deb Checker
 Checks a return delimited list of CVE's for whether or not they are still vulnerable in a base debian distro

+## Downloading
+Check out the releases page of our repo

 # Usage
 ```
 ./deb-checker -n file.txt -d stretch